englishextra/iframe-lightbox/README.md

 When you have scripts that interfere, then to keep lightbox working, use `{touch: true}` or `data-touch="true"`.

-`data-src` or `href` doesn't matter, but you shouldn't enable `touch` override if you have a full screen image in a lighbox link and have no other space to scroll down.
+`data-src` or `href` doesn't matter, but you shouldn't enable this touch override if you have a full screen image in a lighbox link and have no other space to scroll down.

 ## YouTube